Trust-Machines/axelar_stacks_bridge/GAS_SERVICE.md

 ## Function Descriptions

-### pay-native-gas-for-contract-call
+### native-gas-paid-for-contract-call

 This function is called by the contract owner to pay for gas using native currency (STX) for a contract call.
 It deducts the specified amount from the contract balance.

-### add-native-gas
+### native-gas-added

 This function is called by the contract owner to add additional native gas payment for an existing transaction.
 It deducts the specified amount from the contract balance.

-### refund
+### refunded

 This function can be called by anyone to add STX to the contract balance, effectively refunding or topping up the contract.

-### transfer-ownership
+### ownership-transferred

 This function allows the current owner to transfer ownership of the contract to a new address.

-## Read-Only Functions

-### get-balance

-Returns the current balance of the contract.

-### is-contract-owner

-Checks if the caller is the current contract owner.

-### get-contract-owner

-Returns the principal of the current contract owner.

 ## Events

-### NativeGasPaidForContractCall
+### native-gas-paid-for-contract-call

 clarity
 {
-event: "NativeGasPaidForContractCall",
+event: "native-gas-paid-for-contract-call",
 sender: principal,
 amount: uint,
-refundAddress: principal,
+refund-address: principal,
-destinationChain: (string-ascii 32),
+destination-chain: (string-ascii 32),
-destinationAddress: (string-ascii 40),
+destination-address: (string-ascii 40),
-payloadHash: (buff 32)
+payload-hash: (buff 32)
 }

-### NativeGasAdded
+### native-gas-added

 clarity
 {
-event: "NativeGasAdded",
+event: "native-gas-added",
 sender: principal,
 amount: uint,
-refundAddress: principal,
+refund-address: principal,
-txHash: (buff 32),
+tx-hash: (buff 32),
-logIndex: uint
+log-index: uint
 }

-### Refunded
+### refunded

 clarity
 {
-event: "Refunded",
+event: "refunded",
-receiver: principal,
+sender: principal,
 amount: uint
 }

-### OwnershipTransferred
+### ownership-transferred

 clarity
 {
-event: "OwnershipTransferred",
+event: "ownership-transferred",
-newOwner: principal
+new-owner: principal
 }